Sustainable-Sanitation-Alliance/newsbox/README.md

 ---

-# 3. Provide your feed
+# 3. Provide your feed to the newsbox
 You can participate in the RSS feed of the network by providing a corresponding RSS feed within your own website under a fixed URL, which will then be integrated through the interface of the NCN.

 To do this, contact the SuSanA secretariat in advance by mail (info@susana.org) to check whether your organization meets the requirements and criteria to be included in the network newsfeed.